Wisconsin, Minnesota primaries to gauge strength of opposition to Trump

-WASHINGTON (Reuters) - States such as Wisconsin helped drive Donald Trump’s surprising presidential win two years ago, and Tuesday’s primaries there and in neighboring Minnesota serve as a barometer of opposition strength headed into the November midterm elections.
+WASHINGTON (Reuters) - States such as Wisconsin helped drive Donald Trump’s surprising presidential win two years ago, and Tuesday’s primaries there and in neighboring Minnesota could serve as a barometer of opposition strength headed into the November midterm elections.

-Voters go to the polls in those states for party primaries, and Democrats will have a chance to show they can mobilize voters for November’s congressional elections and perhaps the 2020 presidential race as well.
+Voters were going to the polls in those states for party primaries, and Democrats will have a chance to show they can mobilize voters for Nov.
+6’s congressional elections and perhaps the 2020 presidential race as well.

 Both states have shown signs of drifting rightward in recent years.
 Trump was the first Republican presidential candidate to win Wisconsin in 32 years, and he narrowly lost to Democrat Hillary Clinton in Minnesota.